-In disbelief, Paddy gave her the number to UPMC Pinnacle and she got tested.
+In disbelief, Paddy gave her the number to UPMC in central Pa. and she got tested.
 While she wasn’t a perfect match, she went into a paired exchange program and decided to give up her kidney so her friend’s husband could get one.
 Paddy had his surgery Nov.
 6, 2018.

 While that day will forever stand out in his mind with gratitude, so did the care and support he received from his medical team, family, friends, and colleagues.